octobercms/docs/ui-layouts.md

 - **compact-container** - uses no padding on all sides.
 - **slim-container** - uses no padding left and right.
+- **breadcrumb-flush** - the page breadcrumb should sit flush to the element below.

 ## Form with sidebar